 Saudi Arabia is the largest economy in the Middle East, North Africa and Pakistan (MENAP) region, and the world’s largest exporter of oil.
 Saudi Arabia outperforms most of the MENAP region on per capita income, creditworthiness and ease of doing business.
 The reliance on oil to drive output, jobs and fiscal and foreign-currency revenue leaves the country vulnerable to swings in oil production, demand and prices.
 Saudi Arabia remains committed to implementing reforms to diversify its economy away from oil through its Vision 2030 Program.

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2022 and 2026.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.

 Saudi Arabia scores in the top half of most governance indicators and has a track record of solid fiscal and economic management.
 That said, Saudi Arabia scores lowly on measures of voice and accountability.
-The monarchy controls the government and most laws are based on Islamic principles, often limiting freedom of expression.
+The monarchy controls the government, and most laws are based on Islamic principles, often limiting freedom of expression.

 The risk of expropriation in Saudi Arabia is moderate.
 The US investment climate statements note that generally the Saudi Board of Grievances has jurisdiction over commercial disputes between the government and private contractors.
 The Board also reviews foreign awards and court decisions to ensure they comply with Sharia law.
 This review process can be lengthy, and outcomes are unpredictable.
 Further, some disputes are handled through intra-ministerial administrative bodies and processes in Saudi Arabia instead of a court.
-The US is not aware of any cases of expropriation of foreign investment without adequate compensation, but some SMEs have had their investment licences cancelled without justification, causing them to forfeit their investments.
+The US is not aware of any cases of foreign investor expropriation without adequate compensation, but some SMEs have had their investment licences cancelled without justification, causing them to forfeit their investments.